History of GTL Technology

 GTL technology is based on (i) converting natural gas into synthetic gas (“syngas”) consisting of hydrogen and carbon monoxide, (ii) processing the syngas over a catalyst in a Fischer-Tropsch (“FT”) reactor to create a mixture of gaseous and liquid hydrocarbons, with a large fraction of heavy paraffinic waxy compounds and a smaller fraction of light hydrocarbons (“synfuels”), and (iii) upgrading the synfuels into finished diesel, motor gasoline, jet fuel(s) and other high-quality FT products.

-The product slate of market-ready liquid transportation fuel products for most FT systems consists primarily of diesel and naphtha, although jet fuel, gasoline and LPG are co-products in some instances.
+The product slate of market-ready liquid transportation fuel products for most FT systems consists primarily of high cetane synthetic fuel and naphtha, although jet fuel, gasoline and LPG are co-products in some instances.
 Liquid fuel products from GTL systems are essentially identical to petroleum-derived liquid transportation fuel products but GTL liquids generally exhibit superior environmental and performance characteristics.

 The GTL market will be partially driven by the search for alternative fuels that can minimize environmental impacts but that are also capable of being used directly or blended with conventional fuels without any loss to fuel economy or engine performance in existing gasoline, diesel and jet fuel engines.
-The GTL process produces a synthetic diesel that is clean burning with lower emissions of regulated pollutants like nitrogen oxides, sulfur oxides, and particulate matter when compared to conventional petroleum-derived diesel fuel.
+The GTL process produces a high cetane synthetic fuel that is clean burning with lower emissions of regulated pollutants like nitrogen oxides, sulfur oxides, and particulate matter when compared to conventional petroleum-derived diesel fuel.
 The higher cetane number of GTL diesel also increases performance, reduces “knocks,” and minimizes engine wear and tear (see table below).
-In fact, GTL diesel is virtually sulfur-free.
+In fact, GTL high cetane synthetic fuel is virtually sulfur-free.

-Similarly, GTL diesel and GTL jet fuel are virtually sulfur free, clean burning and exhibit lower emissions of regulated pollutants.
+Similarly, GTL high cetane synthetic fuel and GTL jet fuel are virtually sulfur free, clean burning and exhibit lower emissions of regulated pollutants.
 These GTL products may be used directly in some circumstances or blended with similar petroleum-derived products to yield better performing and environmentally superior transportation fuels.